Saturday, June 9, 8:00 PM

 Portland-based company Speculative Drama presents The Skin Coat, a reimagining of Cinderella-variant Thousandfurs.
 This production is wordless and movement-heavy, drawing on the principles of mask and physical theatre, using stylized makeup and costume to create a sumptuous visual world.
 Directed by former Valdez resident Megan Skye Hale, this show is suggested for audiences 12 and up.

-An Evening With Our Featured Artists, directed by Erma Duricko, features our artistic staff reading from the work that touches them the most.
-This annual event is a chance to journey into the heart of artists, experiencing the work of the leaders of this year’s Last Frontier Theatre Conference.
+The Veritas Vigilantes Take Valdez features the playwrights from our artistic staff reading from their work.
+This annual event is a chance to journey into the heart of artists, experiencing the work of the leaders of this year’s Conference.
+Directed by Erma Duricko, with design work by Gregory Pulver and Timothy Brown.
 Suggested for audiences 16 and up.

 Chicago’s Midnight Summit Ensemble presents Ashley Rose Wellman’s You Are The Blood, directed by Kalli Randall.
 A cynical stand-up comedian strikes up a friendship with an eccentric young performance artist who is both marrying her father and corresponding with murderers on death row.
 Dangerous and comedic new work from the author of Gravidity.
 Suggested for ages 14 and up.

 RKP Productions and Cyrano’s Theatre Company present Anchorage playwright Schatzie Schaefers’ Spikes.
 A young columnist sees red flags during an interview at a major energy corporation whose CEO keeps the company’s explanation of its financial success and pricey stocks a closely guarded secret.
 This darkly comic story shows us both the perpetrators and victims of scams.
 But who is the culprit?
 Greed?
 Capitalism?
 Human Nature?
 Or all three?
 Loosely based on the Enron scandal.
 Suggested for audiences 16 and up.